ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

-\paragraph{Implementation Details} In all our experiments, we utilized Stable Diffusion 1.4~\cite{latentdiffusion} with default hyperparameters and set a base learning rate of 0.001.
-We employed a DDIM sampler with diffusion steps $T = 50$ and guidance scale $w = 7.5$.
-We used a frozen CLIP model in Stable Diffusion as the text encoder network.
-The texts were tokenized into start-token, end-token, and 75 non-text padding tokens.
+\paragraph{Implementation details} In all of our experiments, we use Stable Diffusion 1.4~\cite{latentdiffusion} with the default hyperparameters and set a base learning rate of 0.001.
+We employ a DDIM sampler with diffusion steps $T = 50$ and guidance scale $w = 7.5$.
+We use a frozen CLIP model in Stable Diffusion as the text encoder network.
+The texts are tokenized into start-token, end-token, and 75 non-text padding tokens.
 The training process on each image takes approximately 20 minutes using an NVIDIA GeForce RTX3090 with a batch size of 1, significantly less than the more than 90 minutes required for TI.
 The synthesis process takes about three seconds, depending on the number of diffusion steps taken.